maxtkc/mvths-wiki/docs/014a-looping-data.rst

    void loop() { //open curly brace

-     //All code inside of the setup function must be placed between these
+     //All code inside of the loop function must be placed between these
      //two curly braces.

    } // closed curly brace